-15 Best Open World RPGs Of All Time - Gameranx
+16 Best Open-World RPGs Of All Time - Gameranx

 - Genre: Action RPG

-Monster Hunter World was met with skepticism when it was first announced.
-It heavily diverts from the Monster Hunter formula that made the series one of the biggest in Japan.
-However, that turned out to be a massive success for Capcom.
-Not only has World made the series a huge success in the west, it even caught on in Japan too.
-So much so that the more traditional Monster Hunter Rise lifted many elements from World.
+Monster Hunter: World was met with skepticism when it was first announced, as it heavily diverted from the Monster Hunter formula that made the series one of the biggest in Japan.
+However, the title turned out to be a massive success for Capcom.
+Not only has World made the series a huge success in the west, it caught on in Japan as well, influencing the series going forward.
 Monster Hunter World is definitely the best way to get into this incredibly successful series.
+We’d recommend playing with some close friends–this isn’t an easy game.

 #6 Fallout 4